Monitor Speakers & Headphones

 Adam, Alesis, Dynaudio, Behringer, Equator Audio, Event, Focal, Fostex, Genelec, JBL, KRK, Kurzweil, M-Audio, Mackie, Tannoy, Tascam & Yamaha.

 Generally, monitor speakers include in-built amplification and are so known as 'active monitors'.
-These will usually connect directly to your audio interface balanced or unbalanced cables.
-Alternatively, 'passive' speakers require external amplification and require the typical - Source (soundcard) to Amplifier to Speakers setup.
+These will usually connect directly to your audio device balanced or unbalanced cables.
+Alternatively, 'passive' speakers require external amplification and require the typical - Source (audio device) to Amplifier to Speakers setup.

 Making a monitor speaker requires precision manufacturing, quality materials and considerable research & development effort.
 You can expect that the more you pay the better the monitor will be, TO A LIMIT.
 Based on reviews and customer experiences, here's what the following budgets will get you (when buying in the brand range above):